Resilient Decentralized Ergodic Coverage for Scalable Multi-Robot Systems in Unknown Time-Varying Environments: Experiments

+Figure~\ref{fig:freq-update-uniform} shows the performance based on our three metrics: the regret $\textsf{Regret}_k$ \eqref{eq:regret} in the top plot, the ergodic error \eqref{eq:ergodic-error} in the middle plot, and the belief error $\mathcal{L}_{\text{belief},k}$ \eqref{eq:belief-loss} at the bottom.
+We use $W=4000$ as the window length for $\textsf{Regret}_k$.
+Performance is robust across a wide range of update periods, for $\tau_P$ from 1 to 100, all three metrics converge to nearly the same low values and the curves are almost indistinguishable.
+Degradation appears only once $\tau_P$ approaches or exceeds the environment-change interval $(\tau_P \ge 500)$; the target is then updated too infrequently to track the shifting distribution, so regret and the ergodic error rise, and after each change the belief error remains high until the next scheduled update.
+Very frequent updates ($\tau_P=1$) match the accuracy of moderate $\tau_P$ but refit the GP at every step, adding computational cost without improving performance.

 From an application perspective, this result is encouraging.
-The system is not overly sensitive to precise tuning of $\tau_{GP}$ and $\tau_P$, provided that the update frequency is reasonable relative to the environment dynamics.
-As long as the update period is smaller than the characteristic time scale of environmental change, performance remains stable.
-In real deployments (e.g., disaster monitoring, fire spread tracking, search-and-rescue), planners do not need to fine-tune update frequencies precisely.
-A moderate update rate provides a robust trade-off between computational cost and responsiveness.
-Update planning can be programmed with the policy and belief update frequency to be roughly $5-10\times$ faster than an observed environment change rate.
+The system is not overly sensitive to precise tuning of $\tau_P$, provided that the update frequency is reasonable relative to the environment dynamics.